uptechteam/ios-cookbook/4-architecture.md

 ## Why?

 - Have a completed solution for new projects
-- Decrease development time by reusing estabilished principles and techniques of solving similair (or not) problems
+- Decrease development time by reusing estabilished principles and techniques of solving similair problems
 - Create consistent codebase to lower the barier to entry for switching developers between existing projects

 ## Requirements